FakePsyho/psyleague/ReadMe.md

 Simple cmd-line league system for bot contests.

 Install the latest version with `pip install psyleague --upgrade`

 AFAIK, it requires python 3.8 or newer.

-**Note: this is a very early version, most probably contains some bugs / invalid descriptions.
-If you encounter any problems, please msg me on twitter/discord**
+You can see the latest changes in the [changelog.txt](https://github.com/FakePsyho/psyleague/blob/main/changelog.txt).

+**Note: if you encounter any bugs/problems, feel free to contact me on twitter/discord and tell me about the issue.**

 ## Main Features
 - League with simple automatic matchmaking system: Start the league server, add bots, look at the results table
 - Add/remove/modify bots without restarting the server
 - All data stored in human-readable format
+- Should work with all programming languages
 - [Soon!]
 Support for different ranking models
 ## Quick Setup Guide
 - Install `psyleague`
-- Create a script that given two bots, simulates the game and prints out space-separated list of ranks, i.e. if first player wins print "0 1", if the second player wins print "1 0", in case of a draw print "0 0".
+- Create a script that given two bots, simulates the game and prints out 4 integers on a single line: "P1_rank P2_rank P1_error P2_error".
+The first two are ranks of the bots, i.e. if first player wins print "0 1", if the second player wins print "1 0", in case of a draw print "0 0".
+The last two signify that bot crashed during the game: 0 = no error, 1 = error.
 - Run `psyleague config` in your contest directory to create a new config file
 - In `psyleague.cfg` you have to modify `cmd_bot_setup` and `cmd_play_game`. `cmd_bot_setup` is executed immediately when you add a new bot. `cmd_play_game` is executed when `psyleague` wants to play a single game. %DIR% -> `dir_bots` (from config), %NAME% -> `BOT_NAME`, %SRC% -> `SOURCE` (or `BOT_NAME` if `SOURCE` was not provided), %P1% & %P2% -> `BOT_NAME` of the player 1 & 2 bots.
 - Run `psyleague run` in a terminal - this is the "server" part that automatically plays games.
 In order to kill it, use keyboard interrupt (Ctrl+C).